SvenMichaelKlose/tunix/src/tunix/README.md

   regular copy loop, saving the TUNIX day.

-TUNIX uses fast deque (doubly-linked list)/map combinations with byte pointers to perform operations on internal data structures at a more or less constant time.
+TUNIX isn't optimized for performance but for simplicity and robustness.
 The following sections cover some essential timings in more detail.

 ### System calls

 The most expensive operation is the fork() system call, which can take up to
-355ms to complete since the address space of the forked process is cloned completely.
+0.4s to complete since the address space of the forked process is cloned completely.
+Without speed code this would take about 0.8s.

 ### Task Switches

 Switching from one native VIC
-application to another takes 21ms, from a native to a TUNIX app 7ms (175ms the other way around), and a swith from one
-TUNIX app to another TUNIX app brills with 0.3ms to 10ms.
+application to another takes 21ms, from a native to a TUNIX app takes 7ms (175ms the other way around), and a swith from a TUNIX app to another TUNIX app brills at 0.3ms to 10ms.

-Time-consuming task switches aren't much of a factor as native apps are not multi-tasked and only run when they are active on the console.
-TUNIX apps can still run alongside unless that has been disabled (e.g. to run programs that take over the machine).
+Time-consuming task switches aren't much of a factor as native apps are not multi-tasking and only run when they are connected to an active console.
+TUNIX apps can still run alongside unless that has been disabled (e.g. to run programs that take over the machine, to get the maximum performance out of the machine).

 ### I/O